 You need a 64-bit printer driver for macOS Catalina

-Apple’s latest software upgrade to improves the performance of your Mac by losing its 32-bit architecture.
+Apple’s latest software upgrade improves the performance of your Mac by losing its 32-bit architecture.
 App developers used this architecture before 64-bit technology superseded it, delivering faster performance with more memory.

 Apple explains that 32-bit apps don’t deliver the premium user experience the Mac is designed for.
 So they’re no longer compatible.